stylersnico/batch-pdf-printer/README.md

 Put all the PDF in the folder where the two batch scripts reside.

-Run impression.bat and let everything run until the end.
+Run print.bat and let everything run until the end.

+Adapt the timer in kill.bat if your computer is too slow.